Splunk® Cloud Services

 $search2 = FROM top10threats SELECT score, biz2.roundif(score, 2) AS newscore

-Importing datasets
+Importing indexes and other datasets

-For datasets that reside in another namespace, such as a nested namespace, you must have access to those datasets before you can import the datasets into a module.
+• Have access to those datasets before you can import the datasets into a module.

 Items with duplicate names